One Powerful Technique to Ease Your Worrying Mind and Anxiety

 As the authors of the research say: “Urging people to find their passion may lead them to put all their eggs in one basket but then to drop that basket when it becomes difficult to carry”.

 Really, being obsessed with finding your passion can limit your experiences and prevent you from exploring some areas you might be really good at.
 Moreover, if you believe that once you find your passion it will all be sunshine and rainbows and that you’ll feel motivated all the time, it will almost certainly lead to disappointment after disappointment.

 Instead of searching for your passion, be passionate!

 All this, of course, doesn’t mean that if you know exactly what you’re passionate about, and you’re pursuing it, something is not right.
 No, if you’re happy with what you do, that’s awesome!
 That inner sense of excitement is something many people are searching for, and you’ve found it – we’re glad for you!
 J

 Pursue your whole life with passion.
 Give special attention to everyday things, from paying your bills to doing your laundry or working out.
-Become fascinated by little, ordinary things that surround you.
+Practice getting curious and becoming fascinated by little, ordinary things surrounding you.
 That, and not one special thing that you’re trying to discover, will make for an enjoyable and freeing life you strive for.

 You must be logged in to post a comment.